mrmargolis/dogmatic.vim/README.md

 Once you install the dogmatic.vim plugin it will automatically disable your arrow keys.
 Vim will show a message at the bottom of the window when you try to use your arrow keys.

+In order to see Dogmatic's output in Insert mode you will need to add this line to your vimrc.
+    set cmdheight=2